xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 - Location: `xlink/packages/contracts/bridge-solidity/contracts`
 - Deployed contracts: [BridgeEndpoint](0x84254dA34abE4678017A5Bf78506B48490ce4547), [BridgeEndpointWithSwap](0x84254dA34abE4678017A5Bf78506B48490ce4547).

 This technical document provides a detailed overview of the Bridge Endpoint in the Ethereum blockchain.
 The Bridge Endpoint facilitates communication between two blockchain networks by acting as the entry and exit point for assets moving along the Cross Chain Bridge.
-It passes messages between chains in the form of events, trigers contract calls, processes token transfers and validates and executes the unwrapping of tokens.
-The Bridge Endpoint functionalitiy is implemented across two contracts, `BridgeEndpoint` and `BridgeEndpointWithSwap`. `BridgeEndpointWithSwap` extends `BridgeEndpoint` and implements the necessary functionality to source liquidity from external aggregators.
+It passes messages between chains in the form of events, triggers contract calls, processes token transfers and validates and executes the unwrapping of tokens.
+The Bridge Endpoint functionality is implemented across two contracts, `BridgeEndpoint` and `BridgeEndpointWithSwap`. `BridgeEndpointWithSwap` extends `BridgeEndpoint` and implements the necessary functionality to source liquidity from external aggregators.

 This functionality is implemented and distributed across the following contracts: